Wallmartboss/goit-js-hw-04/README.md

-# goit-js-hw-02
+# goit-js-hw-04

-Second homework for JavaScript
+Fourth homework for JavaScript